Olympic Peninsula Fly Fishing Report – Updated Monday, December 8, 2014

 DUNGENESS – The Dungy gets a small run of hatchery fish and is conveniently located between Sequim and Port Angeles.
 If you don’t want to drive west, give it a shot.
 It’s too small for a spey rod and hard to swing anyway, so nymphing techniques are best.

-LAKE CRESCENT – September and October are prime time here.
-Fish will take big dries on top along with streamers on sink lines.
+LAKE CRESCENT – Closed until June 1.
 This has to be the most unique lake in our area and it’s also way under-fished.
 Fish over twenty inches are not uncommon and there is a healthy population of mid-size fish as well.
 This large, deep lake is crystal clear with incredible visibility.
 This is not your typical lowland lake and neither are the inhabitants.
 A unique strain of rainbows called Beardslee trout, and a sub-species of cutthroat (Crescenti trout) are both native to the lake.
 Stop by for some insight on tackling this beautiful spot.